lightly-ai/lightly/docs/source/getting_started/advanced.rst

 Memory Bank
 ^^^^^^^^^^^^^^^^^^^

-Since contrastive learning methods benefit from many negative examples larger batch sizes are preferred.
+Since contrastive learning methods benefit from many negative examples, larger batch sizes are preferred.
 However, not everyone has a multi GPU cluster at hand.
 Therefore, alternative tricks and methods have been derived in research.
-On of them is a memory bank keeping past examples as additional negatives.
+One of them is a memory bank keeping past examples as additional negatives.

 For an example of the memory bank in action have a look at :ref:`lightly-moco-tutorial-2`.